Investments that pay a return on a fixed schedule

 FlexShares iBoxx 5-Year Target Duration TIPS Index Fund (TDTF)

-Leslie Falconio, senior fixed-income strategist at UBS, says U.S. Treasury Inflation-Protected Securities — known as TIPS — are her firm’s preferred allocation for a U.S. Treasury holding.
+Leslie Falconio, senior fixed-income strategist at UBS, says U.S. Treasury inflation-protected securities — known as TIPS — are her firm’s preferred allocation for a U.S. Treasury holding.
 Specifically, Falconio points to the five-year area for TIPS because of its higher correlation to crude oil and the global economic recovery.
 One example of a five-year-duration TIPS ETF is the FlexShares iBoxx 5-Year Target Duration TIPS Index Fund.
 The fund holds TIPS with maturities between three and 20 years, but it targets a duration of roughly five years.
-TDTF has an expense ration of 0.18%.
+TDTF has an expense ratio of 0.18%.

 Invesco National AMT-Free Municipal Bond ETF (PZA)

 Josh Simpson, investment advisor with Lake Advisory Group, says his firm uses PZA in taxable accounts because, as a municipal bond fund, it’s primarily invested in securities that are exempt from the federal alternative minimum tax.
 PZA tracks an index of investment-grade, tax-exempt debt publicly issued by a U.S. state.
-The holdings will have at least 15 years remaining to maturity, although the average duration is around 6.5 years.
+The holdings will have at least 15 years remaining to maturity, although the average duration is around 8.8 years.
 The fund has higher yields for a muni bond fund with average credit risk.
-It has around $2.5 billion in assets under management and a relatively low expense ratio of 0.28%.
+It has around $2.3 billion in assets under management and a relatively low expense ratio of 0.28%.
 “With interest rates so low, there’s really not a lot of options available,” he says.
-But with a yield of 2.6%, it’s a good option, especially since it’s tax-free.
+But with a yield of 2.44%, it’s a good option, especially since it’s untaxed.

 Vanguard Intermediate-Term Bond ETF (BIV)

 BIV tracks an index of the entire investment-grade market, in which maturities range from five to 10 years.
-The fund has a yield of 2.5% and a low expense ratio of 0.05%.
+The fund has a yield of 2.24% and a low expense ratio of 0.05%.
 This is a good core holding for an investor’s tax-sheltered account.
 Simpson says he likes to use this ETF focused on corporate bonds because it has a medium duration — meaning that if interest rates do rise, the fund isn’t stuck with holdings that won’t mature for a long time.
-Like PZA, he says, BIV is a good place holder ETF to have while waiting for bond yields to improve.
+Like PZA, he says BIV is a good placeholder fund to have while waiting for bond yields to improve.

 Top fixed-income funds for your portfolio: